 Hordes of people start strong but sadly fizzle out quickly.
 Often that’s because they don’t have a strategy for the obstacles along the way.

-I help clients successfully achieve their goals and overcome their limiting factors.
+We help clients successfully achieve their goals and overcome their limiting factors.